 How the Child Status Protection Act (CSPA) Helps Immediate Relatives of U.S. Citizens

-Turning 21 is cause for concern when the beneficiary is the child of a U.S. lawful permanent resident, but the immigration law adds some legal protections.
+Turning 21 is cause for concern when a child wishes to immigrate through a U.S. citizen parent, but U.S. immigration law adds some legal protections.

 The Child Status Protection Act (CSPA) was enacted in 2002 to help young people who turned 21 years old before U.S. Citizenship and Immigration Services (USCIS) and the U.S. Department of State (DOS) approved their green card applications.
-Due to lengthy delays on the green card waitlist and standard USCIS and DOS processing times, even if a petition was filed for a child well before the 21st birthday, the child could "age out" by turning 21 before the petition was approved.
-The "aging out" phenomenon meant that many young people with pending applications had to wait even longer—or in some instances, were no longer eligible for a green card at all.
+Turning 21 can be a major problem, because the applicant is no longer considered a minor, and thus (through no fault of their own) can becomes ineligible for the family-based immigrant visa for which they were applying.
+The situation is often made worse by lengthy delays on the waiting list for a green card and standard USCIS and DOS processing times.
+Even if a petition was filed for a child well before the 21st birthday, the child could easily "age out" by turning 21 before the petition was approved.

 Make Sure Your Child Isn't Already a U.S. Citizen